jeanrocco/PI-shutdown-push-button/README.md

 ### UPDATE Nov.
 2023: An other update to simplify the previous one...

-  After some issues with the Airplay renderers, I found out a simpler setup based on Spotify "connect to a device" feature, that allows to play tunes on the RPI IQaudio DAC, from another computer's browser.
+  After some issues with the Airplay renderers, I found out a simpler setup based on Spotify "connect to a device" feature, which allows to play tunes on the RPI IQaudio DAC, from another computer's browser.

-  First install the latest PI OS (cat /etc/issue => Raspbian GNU/Linux 11 \n \l) on the PI, to make sure the IQaudio DAC is the default audio player change these parameters in /boot/config.txt:
+  First install the latest PI OS (cat /etc/issue => Raspbian GNU/Linux 11 \n \l) on the PI.
+To make sure the IQaudio DAC is the default audio player change these parameters in /boot/config.txt:

-  Enable audio (loads snd_bcm2835)
+in: Enable audio (loads snd_bcm2835)

-#dtparam=audio=on
-dtoverlay=iqaudio-dacplus
+add: dtoverlay=iqaudio-dacplus

-#dtoverlay=rpi-dacpro
-.
-.
-.
- Enable DRM VC4 V3D driver
+in: Enable DRM VC4 V3D driver

-dtoverlay=vc4-kms-v3d,noaudio
+add: dtoverlay=vc4-kms-v3d,noaudio

-max_framebuffers=2
+ Reboot your PI, and from any PC or MAC, access it with VNC, and start a Chromium session to connect to URL: "Spotify web server".
+Once connected to Spotify, you can close the VNC session on your PI.

+ Then on any PC or MAC computer, from a browser, connect to URL: "spotify web server", and chose "connect to a device" and click "web player Chrome" which is still running on your PI

+ That's it, from any browser on any of your in house computer, you can now play music on the PI IQaudio DAC.

+ I gain no more hassles with the proprietary finecky and elitism Airplays ...

+### Enjoy !
 jrb.

-### Enjoy !